nleaf/nleaf.github.io/_press/expedient-announces-largest-deployment-of-enterprise-cloud-platform.md

 title: Expedient Announces Largest Deployment of Enterprise Cloud Platform
 date: 2019-08-21T04:00:00.000+00:00
 download: ''
-description: Expedientannounced that Homes.com, one of the nation’s largest online real estate marketplaces, has consolidated and migrated its critical business applications from multiple cloud providers, including Amazon Web Services, to Expedient’s Enterprise Cloud.
+description: Expedient announced that Homes.com, one of the nation’s largest online real estate marketplaces, has consolidated and migrated its critical business applications from multiple cloud providers, including Amazon Web Services, to Expedient’s Enterprise Cloud.